Programme

 - Group discussions

-► See the first 10 published sessions here – more will be coming!
+► See the break out sessions here.
 Different sessions will be held on Thursday and Friday.

 - Discussion: Art Making and Breaking Polarisation